sagemath/grant-europe/WorkPackages.rst

 WPs) If we have a publisher, maybe split that part out to give them a WP to lead Informed by the social stuff.

-Interactions with Calculemus / Theorema / Coq / Gonthier / ...
+Interactions with proof systems and proof assistants (reach toward Calculemus / Theorema / Coq / Gonthier's team / ...).

 Development Models for an Academic Free Software Ecosystem
 ----------------------------------------------------------